omonimus1/blog-jade-rubick/content/posts/2022-07-19--shit-shield/index.md

 You may hear phrases like, “[you can be a shit shield, or a shit funnel](https://techcrunch.com/2010/03/14/key-to-gmail/)”.
 The virtuous answer to that phrase is to say, of course, I’ll be a shit shield.
 It sounds like an honorable thing to do.
 And it seems like it will make your team successful.

+<re-img src="good-person.png" width="40%"></re-img>

 Also, most people find their first exposure to management politics to be painful.
 My first thought was, “oh my god, has this been going on all the time?”
 It’s easy to come to the conclusion that protecting your team from that mess is desirable.
 You may see that as a large part of your role.

 ## Sometimes it is necessary